 Heroes: Exaggerated with heroin addict Isaac Mendez, who is actually most functional when he is using heroin.

 Prior to season 6 and his being detoxed at the asylum, Dr. House bounced between functional, barely functional, and "holy-crap-I-need-my-Vicodin-right-now".

 And late in season 7, he appears to be headed for a full-on relapse after dealing with Cuddy's health scare by taking Vicodin.
 After which she broke up with him, after which he took more Vicodin.
-Whether or not he'll be back to a functioning addict or the hallucinating crazy addict he was at the end of season 5 remains to be seen.
+It seems to be up in the air whether he continued taking Vicodin following the events that ended the series.

 Law & Order: Special Victims Unit: A replacement ADA is eventually revealed as a functioning alcoholic.
 She's able to disguise her behavior by being a hardass, but eventually she gets so out of control that she's forced to take a breathalyzer test in the middle of a trial and is subsequently disbarred... or rather, suspended.
 She returns the following season, attending AA meetings and overall putting in a really solid effort not to drink.
 Ironically, she's actually nicer when she's sober, even though irritability is an extremely common withdrawal symptom.